 You can attend Danish classes with Copenhagen Language Center for as long as you need to.

 Our Danish language courses are designed for resident foreign nationals.
 Depending on your level of Danish, our courses might be suitable for you.
 You can come in for a placement test with one of counselor to asses which level and course would suit you best

-As a Danish citizen you can always sign up for FVU Danish reading and writing or VUC, if you have Danish as a second language and want to improve your Danish language skills.
+As a Danish citizen you can always sign up for FVU Danish or VUC, if you have Danish as a second language and want to improve your Danish language skills.

 How to use our digital platforms